EuclidProtocol/docs/docs/Architecture Overview/Concepts/Vouchers.md

 Vouchers can be transferred to other cross-chain users using `ExecuteMsg::Transfer`.

 ### 4) Withdraw vouchers: release escrow
 A user redeeming vouchers calls `WithdrawVoucher`.
-The router verifies the user's voucher balance via `GetBalance` and then releases escrowed assets to the requested destination chain(s).
+The router verifies the user's voucher balance via `GetBalance` query and then releases escrowed assets to the requested destination chain(s).

 ## Token semantics: voucher token type
 Tokens have types (native/smart/voucher).
 Voucher tokens are not normal on-chain assets and do not have a denom or standard balance query; they are handled through the virtual balance system on the hub.
 Because of that, vouchers are native to the Euclid ecosystem: they aren't directly usable in external apps unless those apps integrate the Euclid liquidity layer.

 ## In short
 Vouchers are the hub's unified accounting layer: they keep value portable across chains, make execution fast by staying local to the VSL, and let real assets move only when users choose to redeem.
 This unlocks one of the fastest and most secure cross-chain DeFi execution layers in the crypto ecosystem.

+In the next section, we cover meta transactions which are made possible by the voucher system unlocking unique features and UX flows that other DeFi protocols  can’t offer.